The Auslander-Reiten conjecture for certain non-Gorenstein Cohen-Macaulay rings: powers of parameter ideals and determinantal rings

 \section{powers of parameter ideals and determinantal rings}

-The purpose of this section is to prove Theorem \ref{a2.1} and apply to determinantal rings.
-First of all, let us sketch a brief proof that non-zerodivisors preserve the Auslander-Reiten conjecture since Theorem \ref{a2.1} is based on the fact.
+The purpose of this section is to prove Theorem \ref{a2.1} and apply it to determinantal rings.
+First of all, let us sketch a proof of the fact that quotienting by a non-zerodivisor preserves the truth of the Auslander-Reiten conjecture (Proposition \ref{e2.1}).
+Indeed, Theorem \ref{a2.1} is based on this fact.